AnkitSharma9660/Customer-Churn-Analysis-and-Prediction/README.md

 An end-to-end Machine Learning project that predicts customer churn using customer information.
 The project includes data preprocessing, exploratory data analysis, feature engineering, model training, evaluation, and deployment using a Flask web application.

+## 👨‍💻 Internship Information

+This project was developed as part of my internship to demonstrate practical skills in Data Cleaning, Exploratory Data Analysis (EDA), Machine Learning, Model Evaluation, and Dashboard Creation.

+**Intern ID:** `CITS6759`

 ---